-At the very beginning of the new year, substantial amendments to the Bulgarian Commerce Act (CA) entered into force.
-Part of these amendments concern the functioning of the most common legal form of business in Bulgaria – the limited liability companies – OOD, respectively EOOD.
+At the very beginning of the year, substantial amendments to the Bulgarian Commerce Act (CA) entered into force.
+Some of these amendments concern the operation of the most common legal form of business in Bulgaria – the limited liability companies – OOD, respectively EOOD.

-With these changes, firstly, the form of certain corporate transactions, namely of transfer of shares in a limited liability company and transfer of a commercial enterprise, was aggravated.
-Up to now, these transactions have been performed by agreements, bearing notarised signatures of the parties thereto.
-The amendments provided for this to be done with notary certified signatures AND contents, carried out at the same time.
+First of all these changes aggravate the form of certain corporate transactions, namely the transfer of shares and transfer of a commercial enterprise.
+Untill now, these transactions have been performed by agreements, bearing notarised signatures of the parties thereto.
+Under the new rules simultaneous notary certification of both signatures AND content is required.

-Next, the same aggravated form of simultaneous notary authentication of both signatures and content was introduced for the protocols, by which the General Meeting of shareholders, respectively – the Sole Owner, would adopt some company decisions.
+In addition, the same aggravated form of simultaneous notary authentication of both signatures and content was introduced for the following resolutions of the General Meeting of shareholders, respectively – the Sole Owner:

 - acceptance and exclusion of partners/shareholders, consent over transfer of a company share to a new partner;

 - acquisition and disposal of real estate and property rights.